Sigmmma/c20/src/content/h2/tools/h2a-ek/h2c-standalone-build/readme.md

 map_name scenarios\multi\halo\coagulation\coagulation
 ```

+ If you modify tags for the currently loaded map it will be automatically reloaded.
+You do not need to do anything to enable this behaviour, just edit and let it reload!
+ Major changes might result in the map restarting, minor changes should be seamless apart from a loading screen.

 # Use cases
 This build offers a number of benefits for testing over compiling cache files for H2A: